kateyvonnenow/tic-tac-toe/README.md

 - ~~Continuous win count upon clicking on tile (despite player only winning once lol)~~
 - ~~Replay button toggling its opacity on/off upon clicking on tile~~
 - ~~Replay button showing below the background~~
-- Music may not play :(
+- Music may or may not play
+- When page first loads, all the hidden DOM elements are shown.

 ## :sob: Lessons learnt

 What I would do differently if I could wind back the clock...

-I would make it better.
+- I would spend more time organising the code.
+- Plan and design more features.

 ## :white_check_mark: Future features

-Cool things I would add if I can keep working on this
+- Sound effects upon every user interaction
+- Customizable avatars
+- Set timer